ryanwilsond/belte/README-dev.md

 Run `$ make generate` to generate source files.

-Note that the `$ make`, `$ make portable`, and `$ make debug` commands automatically generate source files, so manually calling the generators is rarely needed.
+This is only required when changes are made to the source generators themselves, or the files the source generators use (currently only [Syntax.xml](src/Buckle/Compiler/CodeAnalysis/Syntax/Syntax.xml)).

 ### Testing